HDrizzle/stack_machine/control_unit.md

 ## Startup

-1. Started by the `Set` input from the bus arbiter going high
+1. Started by the `Set` input from the bus arbiter going high, which will disable the GOTO latches OE, post-adder latch OE, and the call stack OE.
+Pullup resistors will set the inputs to the pre-adder latch to 0xFFFF se when it is incremented it starts at instruction 0x0000.
 2. Clock pre-adder address latch
 3. Begin regular cycle